Truvelo Speed Camera UK Guide (2026)

 Pictured below: a Truvelo camera with a separate infra-red flash mounted on a pole.
 The majority of Truvelo cameras across the UK feature a built-in infra-red flash (as with the example pictured above right).
 However, a growing number now have a separately mounted orange-looking unit, required to illuminate the scene when the camera is triggered.

-Truvelo camera with separate infra-red flash mounted on pole beside Truvelo speed camera
+Truvelo camera with separate infra-red flash mounted on pole

 Do you have a question about Truvelo speed cameras?
-You can read UK motorist's Truvelo questions and answers and also ask your own unanswered question via our online form.
+You can read UK motorists' Truvelo questions and answers and also ask your own unanswered question via our online form.
 Alternatively, read UK drivers' Truvelo camera comments.

 What do the white lines on the road mean?